Working Class (film)

-Working Class (打工皇帝 (Da gung wong dai)) is a 1985 Hong Kong comedy film directed by Tsui Hark.
+Working Class (打工皇帝 (Emperor of Migrant Workers)) is a 1985 Hong Kong comedy film directed and produced by Tsui Hark, and starring Sam Hui, Teddy Robin, Joey Wong, and Hark himself.
+It was released by Golden Princess Amusement on 10 August 1985.

 Plot

 Yam is convinced that marrying a rich woman leads to problems, so rich girl May pretends not to be rich in order to be close to him.
 She eventually confesses that she is the daughter of the head of the ramen factory where he works.
 She ends up working in the same factory in order to learn about the business and embarrasses Yam with her beneficial treatment of him in front of the other workers.

 Members of the factory management attempt to set the factory on fire as part of a fraud scheme but are discovered by May, so they lock her inside the factory as they set it on fire.
 May calls Yam's house and reaches Yam's mother, who finds Yam and the other factory workers playing football against a rival team.
 They rush to the burning factory and rescue May, then fix the damaged machinery and borrow flour from friends in order to satisfy the existing orders.
 May's father is pleased and gives half of the company shares to the employees in thanks for saving the factory.